thoth-station/core/CODE_OF_CONDUCT.md

 * Personal attacks
 * Trolling or insulting/derogatory comments
 * Public or private harassment
-* Publishing others' private information, such as physical or electronic addresses, without explicit permission
+* Publishing private information of others, such as physical or electronic addresses, without explicit permission
 * Other unethical or unprofessional conduct.